-Figure 4: Manipulating QED and LogP properties of sampled molecules simultaneously with MoFlow model trained on QM9 dataset (the repeated molecules are removed for better visualization).

-Figure 5: A Real-time Interactive System Interface.
-Please refer to Appendix E demo video for interactive molecule discovery.
+Figure 5: Manipulating QED and LogP properties of sampled molecules simultaneously with MoFlow model trained on QM9 dataset (the repeated molecules are removed for better visualization) (left).
+A Real-time Interactive System Interface.
+Please refer to Appendix E demo video for interactive molecule discovery (right).